 The emphasis is on maintaining a sense of individual self-esteem and balance while finding ways to strengthen your relationship.
 Read on for a published interview of me, which will tell you more about my thoughts about couples in a committed relationship or marriage.

-Tell me a little bit about yourself?"I am a Marriage and Family Therapist in private practice for 20 years in the Oakland and San Francisco.
+Tell me a little bit about yourself?"I am a Marriage and Family Therapist in private practice for 20 years in San Francisco.
 I work mostly with adults, both individually and as couples.
 I've always loved working with people to help them in their relationships, as well as with any parenting issues that might come up.
 I also do a lot of work with people who are hoping to get into a strong, committed relationship and want help with dating."

 What are common communication mistakes that married couples make?